gamemann/gamemann/README.md

-Follow me on Twitter [@ChristianDeacon](https://twitter.com/ChristianDeacon) and join my Discord [server](https://discord.deaconn.net/)!
-Twitter and Discord are the best ways to get in contact with me and I will be posting a lot of updates regarding my projects below there!

 I'm pushing forward multiple open source projects I believe many developers would be interested in who are into web, game, network, or security development & design.
 These projects have **major** potential to change the direction of gaming on a large scale by using the power of **modding** like never seen before and I am working hard on these projects myself, but any help would be highly appreciated (close to first release)!
 See my projects below for more details 🙂

+Join my Discord [server](https://discord.deaconn.net/) if you want to contact me!
+Discord is the best way to get in contact with me and I will be posting a lot of updates regarding my projects below there!

 ### Why Did You Follow Me?
 I **manually** follow users because I'm looking for projects to support and contribute to.
 I love reading code from others and contributing to the open source community!